mattavallone/packagebuddy/README.md

 ## Evaluation

-To evaluate and visualize a models results run the [evaluation.ipynb](evaluation.ipynb) notebook.
+To evaluate and visualize a models results run the [evaluate.ipynb](evaluate.ipynb) notebook.
 Make sure to use the same config as used for training the model.

 To evaluate the models reported in the paper run the evaluation notebook provided in [experiments](experiments).
 Each model will be evaluated 5 times to compensate for the stochastic effects introduced by randomly choosing the reference instances.